shortstheory/underwater-dtn/2do.md

 issues:
 * what MTU to use?
+* using debugger in router causes different outputs in the processRequest function of DtnLink
 * udplink crash
 * rxframentf & dntf problems

+addroute 2,1,dtnlink
+addroute 3,2,dtnlink

+dtnlink << new DatagramReq(to: 2, ttl: 5000, protocol: 5, data: {0,1,2,3,4,5,6,7,8,9})

+do two modems in same container cause problems?
 UdpLink ignores distance!
 TTL/size in random simulations is the largest size of the TTL/size that can be selected for these values